• Access

 Step 1 – Add text

-To add text click on the text icon located on the left panel; A box will open on the canvas area for you to type your desired text.
-I wrote two lines of text: I love you and Muak!
+To add text, click on the text icon located on the left panel; A box will open on the canvas area to type your desired text.

 Here’s the thing – PLEASE pay attention to this point…

-On Cricut Design Space you have your System fonts and Cricut Fonts.
-Your system fonts wont do a writing effect.
-They will look outlined if you choose to use your Cricut Pens.
+In Cricut Design Space, you have your “System fonts” and “Cricut Fonts.”
+Your system fonts won’t do a writing effect, and they will look outlined if you choose to use your Cricut Pens.

 Bummer, right!
 Not so fast I have a good tip for this

-Something that I noticed is that they do give you a couple of fonts for free with your machine.
-To find them, select on your text, then click on font and filter them by selecting My Fonts + Writing.
+I noticed that they give you a couple of fonts for free with your machine.
+To find them, select your text, then click on the font and filter them by choosing “My Fonts + Writing.”

 How to filter fonts

-Make sure to have All selected then – Filter – Choose My Fonts and Writing
+Make sure to have All selected then – Filter – Choose My Fonts and Writing.

 Step 2 – Flip and Curve Text